-We may ask external experts/advisors to inform the assessment process.
-Any expert/advisor, who is not a Commonwealth Official, will be required/expected to perform their duties in accordance with the CGRGs.
+The assessment team chair will be the Director First Nations Health Workforce in the Workforce Planning and Strategies Branch.
+Any member who is not a Commonwealth Official will be required/expected to perform their duties in accordance with the CGRGs.